cncf/tag-security/policy/overview-policy-formal-verification.md

 how relatively simple policies...e.g. assign only the minimally necessary permissions to components ... are [not being adequately enforced in real world, industrial scale environments](https://news.ycombinator.com/item?id=20568708).
 It would be great to have a tool to automate policy proofs when someone wants a "temporary" monkey patch policy to circumvent the expected/intended/reviewed/approved policies, both when the change is proposed, and even if/when it is jammed in for "agile" reasons, to continually alert of its continued presence so it can be removed in a timely manner.
 Say for example an overly permissive WAF policy?
-Well, we can dream anyway.
 ¯\_(ツ)_/¯